alicekellings/Sidebuzcom/src/content/blog/how-to-diversify-your-income-into-multiple-revenue-streams.md

 ### **Lucrative rating: 4/10**

-Airbnb arbitrage is my least favorite income stream — I may be letting go of this soon because the Airbnb market isn’t as hot as it used to be a few years ago.
+Airbnb arbitrage is my least favorite income stream �?I may be letting go of this soon because the Airbnb market isn’t as hot as it used to be a few years ago.

 How it works is I rent a property from a landlord for $1,700, for example, and once my business partner and I get the green light to use it as a short-term or mid-term rental, we list the property on platforms like Airbnb and VRBO.
 We’re tenants but act more like property managers, and we then earn profits from these listings.

 After splitting earnings with my business partner, my net profit is around $600 per month.
 Since we focus primarily on mid-term stays, which require less frequent turnovers, my partner and I spend about five to six hours monthly on maintenance and cleaning, typically at the end of each stay.

-It’s my least favorite side hustle because the financial risk is the highest — you have to accommodate guest needs, and the work is not enjoyable either.
+It’s my least favorite side hustle because the financial risk is the highest �?you have to accommodate guest needs, and the work is not enjoyable either.
 After monthly expenses, I don’t think the payout is enough to justify the effort.

 ## **7. Selling digital products**